Revisiting the Radio Lateral Distribution Function: An amplitude dependence on $X_{\rm max}$ and primary composition: Motivation

-It is somewhat surprising that such a strong \xmax dependence on the radio LDF amplitudes has not been fully studied before.
-Some earlier \xmax reconstruction methods~\cite{LOPESXmax,Tunka-E-Xmax,Tunka-E-Xmax-POS}, used by the LOPES and TUNKA-REX experiments, were based on the slope of the radio LDF, mostly at low zenith angles where the Cherenkov ring is not yet prominently seen at ground level.
-To some extent, these methods worked due to the effect this \xmax amplitude dependence has on the LDF slope.
 With the introduction of the LOFAR \xmax reconstruction method~\cite{OriginalLofarXmax}, which is essentially a ``black-box-like'' $\chi^2$ comparison with multiple simulations, researchers stopped looking at LDF plots for multiple compositions.
-In fact, to our knowledge, the last work in the literature to show a plot of LDFs for multiple compositions was \cite{LOPESXmax}.
+In fact, to our knowledge, the last work in the literature to show LDF plots for multiple compositions was \cite{LOPESXmax}.
 Since the new LOFAR \xmax method performed much better than previous ones, it was widely adopted by cosmic ray radio experiments.
 And, given its ``black-box-like'' nature, understanding the LDF dependence on \xmax was no longer necessary.
-We believe this is the reason why this strong \xmax amplitude dependency was historically overlooked.
+We believe this is the reason why this additional amplitude dependence on \xmax was historically overlooked, or attributed solely to differences in the EM energy of the showers.